 The Township has seven small hamlets including Frome, Iona, Iona Station, Middlemarch, Lawrence Station, Paynes Mills and Southwold Station (see Schedule 4E).
 Given the limited availability of full services, future growth will be limited to small scale infilling and redevelopment within the Hamlets.
 Hamlets do not have full municipal services, nor the expectation of that full services will be provided in the future.
 Partial services are permitted to address a need and/or failure of private sewage and water services on existing lots.
-Hamlets are planned to maintain their historic communities' character through architectural details and features on existing and new development.
-Refer to section 5.3 for additional details.
+Hamlets are planned to maintain their historic communities' character through architectural details and features through infilling or minor rounding out of existing development.
+Refer to Section 5.3 for additional details.